Sex tech startup publicly shows Osé, the product that kicked off a firestorm at CES 2019

 -

-reading•Meet the Osé, the sex tech device that caused a firestorm at CES last year
+reading•Lora DiCarlo's controversial Osé sex tech device is back at CES after last year's ban

 -